akin5120/RACHEL_Robot_BodyTracking_Games/README.md

 Project **RACHEL** is a social robot designed to encourage **active aging** through movement and play.
 The system combines **body tracking**, **voice recognition**, and **game-based interaction** to engage older adults in light physical activity.

-I served as **Lead UX Designer, Game Designer, and Developer**, responsible for the full end-to-end design — from gameplay concepts and interface design to technical implementation in Unity.
+I served as **UX Designer, Game Designer, and Developer**, responsible for the full end-to-end design, from gameplay concepts and interface design to technical implementation in Unity.

 ---

 ##  Vision
-We wanted to build a robot that felt more like a *companion* than a device — one that could motivate users to move through simple, joyful games.
+We wanted to build a robot that felt more like a *companion* than a device, one that could motivate users to move through simple, joyful games.

 **Core Goals**
 - Encourage movement through play